A modeler's guide to studying the resilience of social-technical-environmental systems: A methodology for resilience modeling and research question refinement

 \subsection{Resilience of what: What is the system?}

 What are the system \textit{boundaries} and how sharp are they?
 What are the system’s \textit{parts} and their \textit{interactions} that appear relevant for answering the research question?
-With what aspects of its \textit{environment} does the system interact, through which kind of {\em interfaces?} Is there \textit{agency}\footnote{Agency is originally a concept from sociology \citep{barker2002making}, meaning the capacity of individuals to act independently and to make their own free choices.
-It is increasingly used in the context of resilience in social-ecological systems \citep{armitage2012interplay,larsen2011governing,westley2013theory}.} in the system, meaning that parts of the system may exhibit targeted, intentional action?
+With what aspects of its \textit{environment} does the system interact, through which kind of {\em interfaces?} Is there \textit{agency}\footnote{Agency is originally a concept from sociology \cite{barker2002making}, meaning the capacity of individuals to act independently and to make their own free choices.
+It is increasingly used in the context of resilience in social-ecological systems \cite{armitage2012interplay,larsen2011governing,westley2013theory,otto2020human}.} in the system, meaning that parts of the system may exhibit targeted, intentional action?

-\lt{Following the usual linguistic convention, the question ``Resilience of what?'' refers to the whole system of interest, not a specific system state as in \citep{carpenter2001metaphor}.
-The latter is covered in the next question of the checklist.} Working out the mentioned aspects of the system is of course not a step only taken in the resilience context but in system modelling in general \citep{bossel2007systems,voinov2010systems}.
+\lt{Following the usual linguistic convention, the question ``Resilience \textit{of} what?'' refers to the whole system of interest, not a specific system state as in \cite{carpenter2001metaphor}.
+The latter is covered in the next question of the checklist.} Working out the mentioned aspects of the system is of course not a step only taken in the resilience context but in systems modelling in general \cite{bossel2007systems,voinov2010systems}. \ltnn{Particularly, the choice of boundaries is a typical challenge and often needs to be modified with a changing research interest (see the application examples in section \ref{sec:results} and the appendix for typical choices}).
 The following questions are more focused on the modelling of resilience itself and build on the results of the first one, often making it necessary to reconsider those in further iterations.